maetyu-d/fabric/README.md

 - transform it by folds and wormholes
 - map it back to notes later

-This likely belongs in `project` or in advanced `memory/project` modules rather than the core language syntax.
+This will probably belong in `project` or in advanced `memory/project` modules rather than the core language syntax.

 ## 13. Harmonic Crystal Growth

+After James Tenney.

 Example: